markus7017/myfiles/shelly/README-fixohscanner.md

   It will appear automatically once it is within range of a configured BLU gateway.

 Try moving the device to force status updates.

+#### Custom oh-blu-scanner.js

+The binding re-installs 'oh-blu-scanner.js' from the JAR whenever the Thing is initialized (e.g. on openHAB restart, or when the Thing is disabled/re-enabled), which overwrites any edit made directly on the device.
+To use a modified version of the script instead (e.g. to raise its log level, or test your own changes), place a file with the same name in `<openHAB userdata>/shelly/oh-blu-scanner.js`.
+When present, the binding uploads this file to the gateway device instead of the version bundled in the JAR, and it is not touched by the automatic re-sync.

+The script logs at these levels, each including everything more severe than itself (`TRACE` is the most verbose): `ERROR`, `WARN`, `INFO` (default), `DEBUG`, `TRACE` (dumps every received BTHome packet, raw and decoded).
+To change the level at runtime without editing the script, set the KVS key `oh-blu-scanner.log_level` on the gateway device to one of these names (Web UI: Settings > Key-Value Store, or via the `KVS.Set` RPC) — this is read once when the script starts, and also survives the automatic re-sync since KVS storage is separate from the script code.

 Every time an event is received sensors#lastUpdate and channels are updated with the reported values.
 `device#wifiSignal` indicates the Bluetooth signal strength and gets updated when the device sends an event.